jadecobra/python_tdd_exercises/source/exceptions/AttributeError/index.rst

 what causes AttributeError?
 #################################################################################

-.. raw:: html

-  <iframe style="border-radius:12px" width="560" height="315" src="https://www.youtube-nocookie.com/embed/4-KGDO3zMYk?si=TdPbniUMkoz0M7CI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ----

-So far, all the tests show that I get AttributeError_ when I use a name that is NOT in an :ref:`object<everything is an object>`.
+AttributeError_ happens when a name that is NOT in an :ref:`object (everything in Python is an object)<everything is an object>` is used.

 ----